-couples therapy with me
+couples and family therapy with me

-It may even be that the relationship cannot continue, that you have too long chosen the seemingly easiest, to just stay in a bad relationship.
+As for a love relation, it may even be that the relationship cannot continue, that you have too long chosen the seemingly easiest, to just stay in a bad relationship.
 Maybe for the sake of the children.
 Together we can examine this in a cautious way.

 conflicts are most often about communication problems